arparaschiv/solar-coronal-inversion/docs/source/module_overview.rst

 The flowchart schematic presents the modules along with the main inputs and outputs.
 Each module is described separately in the following sections along with detailed operation flowcharts.
 The most important variables and functions are described for each inversion module component.
 The definitions and accompanying diagrams are not meant to be 1:1 mirrors of the coding, but merely to trace the most crucial operations and resulting outputs.
 Common terminology is defined in the last section.

 .. note::
-	Additionally, more extended comments can be found in each module's Python/Bash scripts.
+	Additional extended comments on specific code blocks and function inner-workings can be found in each module's Python/Bash scripts.

 .. _python_modules-label: